Never for Ever: Background

 Bush's literary and cinematic influences were again to the fore.
 "The Infant Kiss", the story of a governess who is frightened by the adult feelings she has for her young male charge (who is possessed by the spirit of a grown man), was inspired by the 1961 film The Innocents, which in turn had been inspired by The Turn of the Screw by Henry James.
 "The Wedding List" drew from François Truffaut's 1968 film The Bride Wore Black.
 "Delius (Song of Summer)" was inspired by the 1968 Ken Russell television film Song of Summer, which portrays the last six years of the life of English composer Frederick Delius, when Eric Fenby acted as his amanuensis.
 Fenby is mentioned in the lyrics ("in B, Fenby").
-"Blow Away (for Bill)" commemorates her lighting director Bill Duffield, killed in an accident at Poole Arts Centre during her 1979 tour.
+"Blow Away (for Bill)" commemorates her lighting director Bill Duffield, who had been killed in an accident at Poole Arts Centre during her 1979 tour.
 The song links his name to those of several music stars who died in the previous three years—Minnie Riperton, Keith Moon, Sandy Denny, Sid Vicious, Marc Bolan—and one earlier icon, Buddy Holly.

 Never for Ever is the only studio album by Bush up to Director's Cut (2011) not to have a title track.
 According to Bush, the title alluded to conflicting emotions, good and bad, which pass, as she stated: "we must tell our hearts that it is 'never for ever', and be happy that it's like that".

 The album cover is an illustration (in pencil) by artist Nick Price, who had also designed the cover for the programme for her 1979 tour.
 Bush was pleased with the results (it depicts a multitude of animals and monsters emerging from under her skirt).
 Of the concept, Bush said that it reflects the title, depicting good and bad things that emerge from one's self.
 The album was released on compact disc in Japan in 1987 with the cover art modified.
 A section of the original cover art was enlarged, creating two different booklet covers: the outer one modified; and underneath the original.
 The album's cover was voted 'Greatest Album Cover of 1980' by Record Mirror.

-"Violin" and "Egypt" were performed live during The Tour of Life in April-May 1979.
+"Violin" and "Egypt" were performed live during The Tour of Life in April–May 1979.
 "The Wedding List" was aired in a BBC Christmas Special on 28 December 1979.